cvhilde/cvhilde/README.md

 ## Hi there 👋
-Interested in learning about Git and Github, and how it allows me to be more profficient with coding.\n Currently developing a rally pace notes app for IOS and Android.
+Interested in learning about Git and Github, and how it allows me to be more profficient with coding.
+Currently developing a rally pace notes app for IOS and Android.
 Motocross, dirt biking, and ACC (sim racing) and some of my hobbies.